Nassr-Allah/MoussafirApp/README.md

 - Google Maps API: A service that provides access to Google's mapping technology and allows developers to embed maps into their applications.

 - Firebase Phone Auth: a service that provides phone authentication and SMS codes.

+- Coroutines: A library for writing asynchronous code that is more concise and easier to read than traditional callbacks or threads.

+- Flows: A reactive stream library that allows developers to write asynchronous, non-blocking code that can react to changes in data.